wrenchtech/JavaScript-from-Basics-to-Advanced/README.md

 # JavaScript---Basics-to-Advanced-step-by-step-2022-

-This is a Step by Step to know the JavaScript Basics, hope you all like it c:
+## This is a Step by Step to know the JavaScript Basics, hope you all like it c:

--Wrench
+-Kuro

+### -Sección 1: Bases de JavaScript
+### -Sección 2: Tipos de datos